Hunter Moore: Is Anyone Up?

 Moore started the website Is Anyone Up? in 2010.
 Moore stated that the site was originally intended to be a nightlife website, but after he and some friends received sexually explicit pictures from women they were involved with at the time, the site was changed, featuring revealing photos and videos of people who were not professional models, linked to their social networking profiles on Facebook or Twitter.
 Many of the subjects were outraged by inclusion on the site; in many cases the photos had been stolen from their hacked personal computers or shared without consent by former boyfriends or girlfriends as a form of revenge.
 Because of this, the site's content became known as "revenge porn".
 Moore reportedly responded to multiple cease-and-desist letters with simply "LOL" and would regularly argue that the law protected his activities.

 Moore claimed that the website attracted 30 million page views monthly as well as yielding $8,000 to $13,000 a month in ad revenue.
 In response to public bragging by Moore about the website, BBC News named Moore "the Net's most hated man" and Rolling Stone called him "the most hated man on the Internet".
 Due to the site, Moore was banned from Facebook.

 Moore eventually faced numerous lawsuits and an FBI investigation.
 He was also stabbed in the shoulder with a pen by a woman who had been featured on the site.
 Moore lived with his grandmother for a period of time while he feared he would be murdered in his sleep due to constant death threats.

-On April 19, 2012, Moore sold the website to an anti-bullying group run by former Marine James McGibney for $12,000.
+On April 19, 2012, Moore sold the website to an anti-bullying group run by former U.S. Marine James McGibney for $12,000.
 After it was sold all the pornographic material was removed, and the URL was redirected to Bullyville.com.
 According to McGibney, he convinced Moore to sell him the website by claiming that users were uploading child pornography and that Moore might be prosecuted for this if he remained in control of the site; Moore himself claimed that he no longer wanted to deal with the stress of maintaining Is Anyone Up? and was struggling to pay the server bills.